 We hold a social meeting monthly, and if enough interest, we occasionally arrange a technical meeting.

 Our first social meeting was held on the second Wednesday of the month, and we have continued to hold it on the second Wednesday ever since.

 After attempting a couple of technical meetings in 2003, these proved popular so we started to hold them every other month.
-However, we started getting more and more offers of talks, so we were able to hold them every month between February and November.
-In order to give ourselves a little bit of breathing space, we tend to hold the technical meetings on the last Wednesday of the month, which is usually the fourth Wednesday of the month, although on occasions it ends up being the fifth Wednesday.
+Soon we started getting more and more offers of talks, so we were able to hold them every month between February and November.
+Since 2015, we haven't held a technical meeting, but should interest in more be sufficient, we are happy to try and arrange them again.

 We occasionally move the dates for meetings when there are other special events happening, such as the YAPC::Europe or YAPC::NA Perl Conferences, but we endeavour to provide plenty of warning for these changes both on the mailing list and on the website.